-- An inventory of existing capital facilities owned by the county. - A forecast of the future needs for such capital facilities; - The proposed locations and capacities of expanded or new capital facilities; - At least a six-year plan that will finance such capital facilities within projected funding capacities and clearly identifies sources of public money for such purposes; - A requirement to reassess the land use element if probable funding falls short of meeting existing needs and to ensure that the land use element, capital facilities plan element, and financing plan within the capital facilities plan element are coordinated and consistent.
+- An inventory of existing capital facilities owned by the county, - A forecast of the future needs for such capital facilities; - The proposed locations and capacities of expanded or new capital facilities; - At least a six-year plan that will finance such capital facilities within projected funding capacities and clearly identifies sources of public money for such purposes; - A requirement to reassess the land use element if probable funding falls short of meeting existing needs and to ensure that the land use element, capital facilities plan element, and financing plan within the capital facilities plan element are coordinated and consistent.
 Park and recreation facilities shall be included in the capital facilities plan element.

 It is the intent of the committee that the following information be considered by County Board Supervisors as we begin the development of the Capital Facilities Plan and work through our 2023 budget.
+Listed below are some upcoming significant expenditures that are examples of capital improvements that are needed but should not be considered all inclusive.

 County capital improvement needs pose a significant burden to the county's budget due to borrowing limits, debt service that impacts operations, and the competition between investments in mandatory and discretionary facilities.
-This puts the county in a position to choose between providing funding mandatory services or committed discretionary expenses.
+This puts the county in a position to choose between providing funding for mandatory services or committed discretionary expenses.